List of Ben 10: Alien Force episodes

 This is a list of episodes of the American animated television series, Ben 10: Alien Force.
-The series was created for Cartoon Network by team Man of Action (a group consisting of Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle), and produced by Cartoon Network Studios.
+It aired for three seasons, between 2008 and 2010, on the Cartoon Network.
+The series was created by team Man of Action (a group consisting of Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle), and produced by Cartoon Network Studios.
 It takes place five years after the original Ben 10 series and takes a darker turn than its predecessor.
 Ben 10: Alien Force was followed by the direct 2010 sequel series Ben 10: Ultimate Alien.